Leoism/CarRentalSystem/README.md

 + Viewing the Car Inventory
 ---
 ## Setting up the Project and Environment
+Before proceeding any further, ensure that you are in the root directory of the app.

 ### Python Setup
 The project has been tested to work on Python 3.7+.
 Using other versions of Python may yield different results.